Get

 Image By: Yuliya Alekseeva, Shutterstock

 Once you have your list together, you can start planning out the potty training.
-Creating goals such as “no accidents for 12 hours” can help boost your satisfaction and reduce stress, it keeps you and your Miniature Schnauzer on track.
+Creating goals such as “gradually increasing the time between potty breaks” can help boost your satisfaction and reduce stress, while keeping expectations appropriate for your puppy’s age and bladder capacity, and keeping you and your Miniature Schnauzer on track.
 This can be a mental or written goal list, but it’s nice to have something tangible that shows progress (especially when you have setbacks!)

 The 11 Tips for Potty Training a Miniature Schnauzer